DanSolomon/TerpsTrade/README.md

 TerpsTrade
 =========
-This iOS project is designed to make it easier for students to buy, sell, and trade textbooks.
+This iOS application has been designed to facilitate buying, selling, and trading textbooks between students.